For the first time in the history of the advisory services, investors began placing their funds to be managed by algorithms run by computers.

 The idea is simply to LOOK AT WHAT THE MARKET IS DOING and adjust holdings based on that.

 Makes sense, right?
 If the market is trending up, you can be LONG Equities, Bonds, and Foreign Stocks.
 But if it turns sideways, becomes volatile or starts moving down, you should be in Cash and defensive assets, like Gold.
 Or even Inverse ETFs, which we will discuss shortly.

 This is the fundamental difference.
-We believe you CAN time the market.
+Based upon our 30 years of experience developing and providing indicators, systems and strategies for individual investors, we believe you CAN time the market.
 And we are proving that tenet to be true every day.

-This OmniFund (Global Investment) beats our Robo Advisor index by a factor of 4, with Drawdowns reduced by half, yielding an overall improvement of 800%.
+This OmniFund (Global Investment) beats the Robo Advisor index by a factor of 4, with draw downs reduced by half, yielding an overall improvement of 800%.

 The only way to get these results is by doing the following on a periodic interval (typically one month):

 The average Robo Advisor will keep you invested in a very specific mix of ETFs, which will almost always follow the market down.
 Many of them have a vested interest in using specific funds (like the Vanguard ETFs) which is good for them, but in our opinion not so great for the investor.